Interim Government of Iran (1979): Members of the cabinet

 According to Mohammad Ataie, the cabinet was made up of two main factions, moderates and radicals.
 Most of cabinet members were nationalist veterans and sympathizers of the Freedom Movement of Iran and a few from the National Front.

 Bazargan reshuffled his cabinet several times because of resignation of ministers that were unable to cope with parallel sources of power.
 In several cases a ministry was supervised by an acting minister or Bazargan himself.

 List of members of Bazargan's cabinet was as follows:

 Resignation

-The Prime Minister and all members of his cabinet resigned en masse on 6 November 1979 after American Embassy officials were taken hostage two days earlier on 4 November 1979.
+The Prime Minister and all members of his cabinet resigned en masse on 6 November 1979 after the American Embassy officials were taken hostage two days earlier on 4 November 1979.
 In his letter to Khomeini, Bazargan stated that "...repeated interferences, inconveniences, objections and disputes have made my colleagues and me unable to continue [meeting] our duties ...".

-Power then passed into the hands of the Revolutionary Council.
+Power then passed into the hands of the Council of the Islamic Revolution.
 Bazargan had been a supporter of the original revolutionary draft constitution rather than theocracy by Islamic jurist, and his resignation was received by Khomeini without protest, saying "Mr. Bazargan ... was a little tired and preferred to stay on the sidelines for a while."
 Khomeini later described his appointment of Bazargan as a "mistake".
 Bazargan, on the other hand, described the government as a "knife without blade."